 The fan speed, especially when used in TURBO mode results in a lot of energy being consumed.
 This is not viable for those looking for an energy efficient filter.
 There is also no Auto mode to adjust the fan speed by itself and prevent the device from consuming extra power.
 One thing that could help is using the timer to prevent the purifier from running more than necessary.
 However, this also has only 3 functions and jumps from 4 hours to 8 hours.
 Usually, 6 hours is the timer used by people at night.

-Honeywell has not disclosed the Decibel noise levels at various fan speeds.
+Noise is measured in decibels.
+Honeywell has not disclosed exactly how many decibels its fan makes at various speeds.
 Yet, the experience of users is as follows.

 You will find thousands of people sharing their Honeywell HPA200 Reviews over the internet.
 Naturally there would be a stark difference of opinion as with any review.
 Majority of the users have commended the performance of the model from an air cleaning standpoint.
 However, same consensus is present to report that Honeywell HPA200 makes much noise in Turbo mode.
 This is an issue with any product that uses a HEPA filter.
 In this case, since the filter covers a large area of 310 sq. ft, it generates a lot of noise to move the air mass.
 While sleeping, the lowest speed can be used.
 This generates a tolerable noise but still Honeywell HPA series air purifiers are ill-suited for bedrooms.